A short guide to help you get the candidates on the record.

 - Public statements and commitments that are recorded (even on your own phone!) and posted to social media can be used to hold elected officials accountable in the future, as a standard against which their future actions can be measured.

 ACLU covers a wide range of issue areas related to civil rights and civil liberties.
 For this campaign, we’re going to be focusing on four key issue areas that we want candidates for President to feel are important.
-We’ve included some suggested questions to ask candidates below — but feel free to rephrase these in your own words to make them more personal:
+We’ve included some suggested questions to ask here.

 For more information on ACLU’s positions on these key civil liberties and civil rights issues, check out our issue guide.